Gryphn49/Project_Tuesday/README.md

 # Installation

 Well, it's not very good yet.
-But if it was, you would have to install Pip, WolframAlpha, and Wikipidea onto the computer of your wish.
+But if it was, you would have to install Pip, WolframAlpha, and Wikipedia onto the computer of your wish.

 Have fun.